 Columbia students are guided by faculty and staff advisers who are committed to the craft of teaching and mentorship—and who represent some of the brightest minds from across the country and around the world.

-NYC is a living classroom, and Noah shares how students take advantage through free access to over two dozen museums across the city; discounted tickets to events around the city, internship support through the Center for Career Education and global engagement that takes them out into the world.
+NYC is a living classroom, and Noah shares how students take advantage through free access to over 20 museums and galleries across the city; discounted tickets to events around the city, internship support through the Center for Career Education and global engagement that takes them out into the world.

 Professors that are both world-renowned and accessible to undergraduates: "During my first semester at Columbia, Professor Gulati invited members of my Economics class to a series of lunches with him.
 The conversation was the best part.
 We were able to connect as classmates while getting to know our professor on a more personal level."